Safer Together

 • Videos must be up to 30 seconds long.

-• Video must communicate the importance of mental health and wellness.
+• Video must communicate the importance of good health practices that help prevent illness and promote collective care within community.

 • Submissions must include archival footage from a minimum of two archival videos provided by IU Libraries Moving Image Archive.